How Do You Build Agency?

 Think of learning to ride a bicycle.
 Training wheels provide support while you develop balance.
 Removing them too early results in crashes.
 Leaving them on indefinitely prevents you from learning balance at all.
 Good scaffolding removes support at the right pace: fast enough that you develop capability, slow enough that you do not get overwhelmed.

-When education focuses on explaining what to do instead of focusing on why it matters, you need discipline to force yourself through the work.
+When education focuses on explaining what to do instead of why it matters, you need discipline to force yourself through the work.
 The steps feel arbitrary.
-You complete them because you are supposed to, not because you want to.

 When education focuses on understanding why something matters, motivation shifts from external to internal.
 You understand the purpose.
-You see how the technique will serves your creative goal.
-You become curious about the mechanics because you want to apply them, so you can finally put down what's in your head and show others what it sounds like.
+You see how the technique serves your creative goal.
 The shift is from external pressure (discipline) to internal drive (curiosity).

 This shift is what allows long-term development.
-Discipline depletes.
 You can force yourself to practice for a few weeks or months, but eventually motivation fades and you stop.
-Curiosity sustains.
 When you genuinely want to understand something because you see how it serves your goals, you keep learning without needing to force yourself.
+Curiosity sustains what discipline cannot.

 Your Turn: Build Your Research Habit